 To the immediate north is Rawson Park, which contains popular local sporting facilities.
-The key features of the Park are its sports oval and spectator pavilion; six lawn netball courts; the Scotland-Australia cairn; the Anderson Memorial; a reserve used for exercising of dogs; and a 37-space car park.
+The key features of the Park are its sports oval and spectator pavilion; the Scotland-Australia cairn; the Anderson Memorial; a reserve used for exercising of dogs; and a 37-space car park.